regenrek/regenrek-blog-11ty/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 ---
 title: How to use Tailwind CSS with Nuxt.js
-summary: In this tutorial, we will integrate Tailwind CSS with PostCSS to Nuxt.js.
+summary: In this tutorial, we will integrate Tailwind CSS and PostCSS with Nuxt.js.
 I've been using TailwindCSS since early 2019 and I never regret to leave Bootstrap CSS behind.
-In a nutshell TailwindCSS is a "utility-first" CSS framework which is easy to learn, lightweight and very flexible.
+In a nutshell, TailwindCSS is a "utility-first" CSS framework which is easy to learn, lightweight and very flexible.
 date: 2020-04-27
 tags:
   - post